eduuh/blog/content/en/posts/dotnetinstall.md

 ---
-title: 'Installing Dotnet SDk'
+title: 'Installing Dotnet SDK on Ubuntu Server'
 date: 2020-12-19T12:41:06-07:00
 draft: false
-description: 'How I Use tmux for Local Development'
+description: 'Installing dotnet sdk on ubuntu server using snap.
+The official way did not work for for the server.
+Here is way I got it working.'

 categories: ['server']
 tags: ['cli']

-weight: 3
 author: eduuh # author name
 authorEmoji: 😎 # emoji for subtitle, summary meta data
 authorImage: '/images/edd.jpg' # image path in the static folder